MathCrusader/moriarty/docs/getting_started.md

 # Getting Started

+[THIS IS OUT OF DATE.
+IT USES V1 NOTATION, NOT THE CURRENT NOTATION]

 This tutorial will take you through the process of generating some data and printing it to the screen.